pallavi-pannu-oc/titanic-user/README.md

    - Select code as titanic-code-user.
    - Select Framework as tensorflow and version as 2.0.0
 3. Go to workspace/titanic-code-user and then run all the cells of pipeline.ipynb file.
+4. Preprocessing, Training and Predict runs will be automatically created in Dkube.

+### Results
+1. Go to your project titanic-{user}.
+2. Navigate to the leaderboard to see the results that shows the accuracy and loss metrics.
+3. Training metric results can be viewed from the runs tab in Dkube, with the tag as `dkube-pipeline` and type as `training`.